 While following a 30-day no sugar challenge, people are encouraged to restrict foods and beverages high in added sugars, including:

-Additionally, most no sugar challenges recommend forgoing artificial and naturally derived low or no-calorie sweeteners such as Splenda, Equal, stevia, and monk fruit.
+Additionally, most challenges recommend forgoing artificial and naturally derived low or no-calorie sweeteners such as:

-It’s commonly recommended that refined grains, including white bread, white pasta, and white rice, are kept to a minimum and replaced with whole grain products without added sugars.
+It’s also recommended that refined grains, including white bread, pasta, and rice, be minimized and replaced with whole grain products without added sugars.

 Foods to eat